-Safety: "Safety First" is an overall theme and attitude of the Electric Division.
-Near-miss incidents are documented, reviewed, and corrective follow-up actions are taken as required.
-An employee-run safety committee is actively in place.
+3.2.1.3 Safety: "Safety First" is an overall theme and attitude of the Electric Division.
+Nearmiss incidents are documented, reviewed, and corrective follow-up actions are taken as required with an employee-run safety committee actively in place.
 This committee conducts monthly safety meetings, completes safety equipment inspections, and defines and implements tasks to improve safety in all areas.
 Members of the safety committee complete periodic visual inspections of employee work activities utilizing an observation checklist to detail their findings.
 Recorded observations are discussed and infractions corrected.
 Safety is the first topic discussed at all meetings at the generating plant.
 An indoctrination video emphasizing safety is shown to all visitors when entering the Station.

-There were no restricted work days or lost time accidents reported in FY 2011.
-NAES ended the year with 22,831 man-hours worked with no OSHA recordable accidents.
+There were no restricted work days or lost time accidents reported in FY 2012.
+NAES ended the year with 51,786 man-hours worked with no OSHA recordable accidents.

-Training: The required annual OSHA compliance training is completed and documented for each employee.
+3.2.1.4 Training: The required annual OSHA compliance training is completed and documented for each employee.
 A formal two-day employee orientation program is required for all new employees.
 This orientation covers a multitude of subjects from employee benefits to a review of the various Station operating manuals.